DerGuru/The-Resonant/New Chapters/02 - Part2/P2-01_Kettle_Lessons.md

 ﻿## Part 2 - Learning to Listen | Ch.
-01 - "Red stops.
-No exceptions."
+01 - Red stops.
+No exceptions.

 Jason woke to the smell of burned toast and the faint hum of the kettle trying to talk.